Forgotten Sunrise: 2003-2008

 Forgotten Sunrise signed a two album contract with the Italian label, My Kingdom Music.
 The first album, Ru:mipu:dus, was released in January 2004 and before that a full-length single “Ple:se Disco-Nnect Me” was given out.
 The album received positive reviews.
 In 2005, the track “Never(k)now” was given out as a promotional single.

 The second album, Willand, was recorded in fall 2005 and was released in spring 2007.

 In 2006, Gerty Villo joined the band with keyboards and female vocals.
 In 2007, Pavel Torpan joined with guitars and Different Knots of Ropelove, a 12 track remix CD (including remixes by Alec Empire, Pehr Herb, Darkmen etc.), was released.

 2009

 A full-length CD-single, "The Moments When God Was Wrong", was self-released and the demo tape "Behind The Abysmal Sky" with a mini-CD "Forever Sleeping Greystones" with 7 live bonus tracks was re-released on CD.

 2010

 Ragnar Kivi joined the band with electronic drums.

+2012-2014

+Celebrating 20 years of the band, the compilation "Time Flies" was released, containing previously unheard remixes, demos and rare tracks.
+In 2013, the third full-length album "Cretinism" was released by the legendary German record label Out Of Line.
+As 20 years also passed since the first demo release, Forgotten Sunrise's first line-up came back together for one night to play live in Hard Rock Laager.

+In 2014, Forgotten Sunrise continued briefly as the solo project of founder Anders Melts.
+The 7" double-single with Horricane was released, with "Tule Eest" contributed by Forgotten Sunrise and "Deportation" by Horricane on the other side.
+In the same year, Kadri Sammel joined the band, sharing production and vocal duties.

+2015-2019

+As a duo, the band released the singles "Sepapoisid", "Guardian Curtains" and "Dusturn" in the following years.
+In 2019, the Hungarian label Old Skull Productions reissued Forgotten Sunrise's first demo cassette "Behind The Abysmal Sky".

+2020-present day

+In 2020, Jaan "Suva" Pullerits joined the band, completing the line-up in its current three-piece form.

+As Forgotten Sunrise reached the 30 year milestone in 2022, a compilation titled "Dirty Years Of Sunraisk" with further rare and unreleased material was released.

+The year 2023 was especially eventful, as 30 years passed since the first demo release.
+This, as well as the first EP that followed, were re-released in two different colour 12" editions.
+The first line-up also reunited once again to play the old material at Käbliku Beer Camp & Rock'N'Roll festival.
+Just one month after that, Forgotten Sunrise released their fourth full-length album after ten years, titled "elu".
+It's marked to be the middle chapter in the upcoming trilogy "Hall elu jah!".

+"elu" was re-released in 2CD format in 2025.
+It contained the original tracks as well as 21 remixes by artists such as G.G.F.H., Statiqbloom, ESA and Nigh/T\mare among many others.